vinaya » pli-tv-pvr » Parivāra

 catuvaggakaraṇe kamme yāvatikā bhikkhū kammapattā te anāgatā honti, chandārahānaṁ chando anāhaṭo hoti, sammukhībhūtā paṭikkosanti, catuvaggakaraṇe kamme yāvatikā bhikkhū kammapattā te āgatā honti, chandārahānaṁ chando anāhaṭo hoti, sammukhībhūtā paṭikkosanti, catuvaggakaraṇe kamme yāvatikā bhikkhū kammapattā te āgatā honti, chandārahānaṁ chando āhaṭo hoti, sammukhībhūtā paṭikkosanti.

-In regard to a a legal procedure that requires group of four: the monks who should be present haven’t all arrived, the consent hasn’t been brought for those who are eligible to give their consent, or someone present objects to the decision; [2] the monks who should be present have arrived, but the consent hasn’t been brought for those who are eligible to give their consent, or someone present objects to the decision; [3] the monks who should be present have arrived, and the consent has been brought for those who are eligible to give their consent, but someone present objects to the decision.
+In regard to legal procedures that require a group of four: (1) the monks who should take part haven’t all arrived, consent has not been brought for those who are eligible to give their consent, or someone present objects to the decision; (2) the monks who should take part have arrived, but consent has not been brought for those who are eligible to give their consent, or someone present objects to the decision; (3) the monks who should take part have arrived, and consent has been brought for those who are eligible to give their consent, but someone present objects to the decision.

 Pañcavaggakaraṇe kamme …pe…